Academic Catalogs

 Lab Content

 Projects to be determined by each student for themselves in consultation with the instructor.
 Instruction is offered one-on-one and in small groups in a hands-on way.
 Course content varies each semester with projects selected.
 Assistance will be offered in the following areas, according to students projects needs and will be addressed in every class meeting.
-Selecting the proper 120mm film.
-ISO silver content structure Selecting the proper fiber based paper Exposure index
+1. Selecting the proper 120mm film. a.
+ISO b. silver content c. structure2.
+Selecting the proper fiber based paper a.
+Exposure index b.
+Silver content c.
+Surface3.
+Printing on fiber base paper a.
+Exposing b.
+Dodging and burning c.
+Contrast controls i.
+Split filter printing ii.
+Flashing4.
+Processing of fiber based papers5.
+Operation of fiber based printing facilities a.
+Tray times and procedures b.
+Use of two bath fixing c.
+Proper washing d.
+Use of Permawash e.
+Use of drying screens6.
+Diagnosis of negative production errors a.
+Exposure problems b.
+Processing problems7.
+Individual discussion of student projects for technical, conceptual, and aesthet ic considerations.

 Method(s) of Instruction